Cube9999/Cube9999/README.md

 ## um hi
 ### About

-Currently working on: ExtCS, a multi-purpose C# library that extends the standard library
+Currently working on: LDD, a lua disassembler, decompiler, assembler and compiler

 Currently Learning: C++ & Reverse Engineering